 Cannibal Creek Vineyard is about an hour East of Melbourne, on the fringe of Gippsland in Victoria.
 We are nestled in a greenbelt valley of high rainfall and rich soil farming land just beyond the urban sprawl, where the air becomes fresher and the distinct granite range of Mount Cannibal looms into view.

 We have a total vineyard area of approximately 5 hectares comprising Pinot Noir, Chardonnay, Sauvignon Blanc, Merlot and Cabernet Sauvignon.
 We pick and tend the vines by hand, use sustainable soil nourishment methods, and intervene as little as possible after picking.

 “4.5 stars – knocking at the door” James Halliday

 CANNIBAL CREEK CELLAR DOOR

-Visitors to Cannibal Creek arrive at our new combined Cellar Door and Restaurant, architect designed locally and then and built by Pat himself.
+Visitors to Cannibal Creek arrive at our new combined Cellar Door and Restaurant.
+The architect is designed locally and then built by Pat himself.
 Catch a glimpse as you drive in of the vintage barn, which houses our old Cellar Door and the Winery, where we still make all our wines.